Skip to content

 X-Tallyfy-Client: APIClient

-No request body needed - the email goes in the URL path.
+No request body needed.
+The email goes in the URL path.
 The user must already exist in your organization.

 Response: